 - Case Management, Planning and Evaluation

-The online Associate of Arts in Human Services degree includes 60 credits.
+The online Associate degree in Human Services includes 60 credits.

 The Higher Learning Commission provides Western New Mexico University with accreditation.

 Columbia College, a private liberals arts and sciences college, is a nonsectarian college with a covenant with the Christian Church (Disciples of Christ).
 The college welcomes students of all religious denominations.

 The Associate in Science in Human Services degree program helps students develop empirically based knowledge and practical skills for work in the human service field.
 The program includes 60 semester hours.